 1. Etsy

-Etsy offers low listing costs, and they have a reputation as the go-to source of handmade items.
-Our list of best websites to sell crafts starts with Etsy because it is hands down the most well-known place to sell handmade goods.
+It offers low listing costs, and they have a reputation as the go-to source of handmade items.
+It is the most well-known place to sell handmade goods.
 But just how good is it for sellers?

 The barrier to entry is literally pennies for each item listed (plus a commission of the final price the craft is sold for).
 There are no monthly fees as of the time of this writing for standard sellers.
 The company has created an “Etsy Plus” plan for $10/month, however.

-With 2.7 million crafty sellers, you’re looking at a lot of competition.
+With 9.03 million crafty sellers globally, you’re looking at a lot of competition.

 Many sellers have complained in online forums that big name and mass-production manufacturers can list on Etsy, too.
 This can certainly make it harder for the smaller, mom-and-pop type sellers to ever get noticed.